LuizFelipe16/cyber-coffee/README.md

 =================
 <br/>

-- ✅ Json Server API queries with fetch;
-- ✅ List all products;
+- ✅ getStaticProps and getServerSideProps strategies to consume an external api and pass the data pasted into the NextJS server for page rendering;
-- ✅ Search products by a query using search input;
+- ✅ Simulation of a fully functional shopping cart;
-- ✅ Format data before component is rendered;
+- ✅ Add, edit product quantity and delete product from shopping cart;
+- ✅ Validate product stock on quantity changes;
+- ✅ Automatic calculation of the shopping cart total;
-- ✅ Functions using hooks useCallback;
+- ✅ Opening whatsapp for direct contact;
-- ✅ Dynamic Imports for laze loading;
+- ✅ Prismic api post listing;
-- ✅ Use Bundle Analyzer for understand critical points of application for deploy;
+- ✅ Data formatting with date Fns;
+- ✅ Notify/alert actions that cause application effects to the user;
-- ✅ Break render of component with useMemo;
+- ✅ Styling with sass;
+- ✅ Modern layout design;
-- ✅ Use memo for specific components for break the Shallow Compare.
+- ✅ All information about the company;
+- ✅ Google maps location;
+- ❌ Responsiveness with mobile devices;
+- ✅ Deploy in Vercel.

 <br/>